Published on January 9, 2021

 The Yosemite Valley trail passes just behind the iconic Yosemite Chapel in its winter glory.
 Photo Elliot McGucken

-• Distance: up to you, but 11.5 miles for the full loop
+• Distance: Up to you, but 11.5 miles for the full loop

-• Max Elevation: 4,000 feet
+• Max elevation: 4,000 feet

-• Difficulty: Easy-Moderate
+• Difficulty: Easy to Moderate

 Following many of the Valley’s original east-west trails and wagon roads, this choose-your-own-adventure allows the ultimate freedom to explore all of Yosemite’s glory.
-The Valley Loop Trail passes by “” or offers striking views of “” the Park’s iconic landmarks, from El Capitan to Yosemite Falls and Half Dome.
+The Valley Loop Trail passes by “” or offers striking views of the Park’s iconic landmarks, from El Capitan to Yosemite Falls and Half Dome.
 Whether it’s a few hundred yards or the whole circuit, guests can park at any number of trailheads or turnouts to access this towering playlist of Mother Nature’s deepest cuts – a perfect option for a kid-friendly Yosemite itinerary.

 Mirror Lake Trail